-The International Standard IEC 60034-30: 2008 defines for three-phase motors 3 performance classes:
+The International Standard IEC 60034-30 defines 4 efficiency classes IE (international efficiency) for three-phase motors:

 - IE1 = standard efficiency;

 - IE3 = premium efficiency;